6 Skills To Highlight On Your Post-MBA Resume

 6. Holistic understanding of business

-Most MBA students join the programme as a specialist in one particular industry, but graduate with a broad knowledge of all areas of business.
+Most MBA students join the program as a specialist in one particular industry, but graduate with a broad knowledge of all areas of business.
 When someone understands how each function of a business fits in to the overall picture, they understand how decisions can affect other business units and their ability to think strategically is significantly increased.
 This knowledge is considered extremely valuable to employers and infers leadership qualities, and as such should be featured on MBA resumes.

 What do you think?